Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Go up the Sydney Tower Eye and SKYWALK

-We always love visiting an observatory lookout when we visit a new city to get the lie of the land, which is why we also vote the Sydney Tower Eye as one of the best things to do in Sydney with kids.
+We always love visiting an observatory lookout when we visit a new city to get the lie of the land, which is exactly what the Sydney Tower Eye is good for.

 If you are visiting with kids aged 8 years and older, you can also take part in the SKYWALK – a 45-minute tour around the outside of the Sydney Tower, including two glass-floor viewing platforms.
 Definitely one of the most adventurous things to do in Sydney.